terraform-aws-modules/terraform-aws-vpc/examples/ipv6-dualstack/README.md

-# Complete VPC
+# VPC with IPv6 enabled

-Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).
+Configuration in this directory creates set of VPC resources with IPv6 enabled on VPC and subnets.

-There are public, private, database, ElastiCache, intra (private w/o Internet access) subnets, and NAT Gateways created in each availability zone.

 ## Usage